lsds/sgx-spark/SgxREADME.md

 - Lastly, do not forget to remove all related shared memory files in `/dev/shm/` before running your next experiment!

 ### Running without sgx-lkl

+Development with sgx-lkl can be tedious.
+For development purposes, a special flag allows to run the enclave-side of Sgx-Spark in a regular JVM rather than on top of sgx-lkl.
+To make use of this feature, run the enclave JVMs using scripts `worker-enclave-nosgx.sh` and `driver-enclave-nosgx.sh`.

+Under the hood, these scripts set environment variable `DEBUG_IS_ENCLAVE_REAL=false` (defaults to `true`) and provide the JVM with a value for environment variable `SGXLKL_SHMEM_FILE`.
+Note that the value of `SGXLKL_SHMEM_FILE` must be the same as the one provided for the corresponding Worker (`worker.sh`) and Driver (`driver.sh`).